-For example: a member cannot return to a card or search for a card in the contact database from the mobile if he is a member, personal data can only be accessed in a funnel: each person - if she/he has access to personal data - only has access to it in the context of a precise and adequate use.
-Then, the application does not allow some parameter filters (such as one’s origin), or the addition of tag from a mobile (see the article) is impossible, etc.
+For example: a member cannot return to a card or search for a card in the contact database from the mobile app.
+If they are a member, personal data can only be accessed in a funnel: each person - if she/he has access to personal data - only has access to it in the context of a precise and adequate use.
+Then, the application does not allow some parameter filters (such as one’s origin), or the addition of tags from a mobile (see the article), etc.

 Data processing or transfers 📮

-You must also inform people about the treatments or eventual data transfers you may make.
+You must also inform people about the treatment or eventual data transfers you may make.

 ▶️ A FEW TIPS AND BEST PRACTICES 👍